 … evaluates the politicisation of the media considering public service media, commercial media outlets, media distribution networks, and news agencies.

-Flynn assessed Ireland as at 40% risk under this head.
+In the 2105 Report, Flynn assessed Ireland as at 40% risk under this head.
 Whilst he perceived little risk to the independence of the governance and funding of the PSM [public service media broadcaster], and equally little risk of political bias in the media or of politicisation of control over media distribution networks, Flynn considered that a medium risk attends the absence of legal prohibitions on media ownership by political parties, and the absence of a publicly-accessible database of media ownership in Ireland.
 He was equally concerned about the absence of easily accessible guidelines governing the allocation of state advertising to media outlets.
 He therefore recommended the publication of such guidelines on the website of the Government Procurement Agency.
 Moreover, he also recommended that government departments should annually publish a list of total advertising spending, broken down by medium and by media outlet.
 Finally, he argued that it would require only “a minimal change” to the Competition and Consumer Protection Act 2014 to prohibit the political ownership of media outlets.
 I think that this is more than a little optimistic.
 It may take only one section to achieve this end, but it would be exceedingly tricky to draft that section.
+[Update: In the 2016 Report, Flynn assessed Ireland as at 39% risk under this head.

-I think that legislative changes in this area are unlikely this year, so the conclusions in the 2016 monitor are unlikely to differ much, if at all, from those in Flynn’s 2015 report.
-More interesting is likely to be the overall trend and direction of any changes and developments in all of the states included in the monitor.
-The assessment is due at the end of the year, and it should provide some food for thought and policy development, if we have a government by then.
-Even if not, Art 11(2) CFR EU (above) may give some positive content to the difficult middle sentence of Art 40.6.1(i) of Bunreacht na hÉireann.
+Art 11(2) CFR EU (above) may give some positive content to that difficult sentence.
 Whilst that provision is ultimately about ensuring that the “organs of public opinion” are not used “to undermine public order or morality or the authority of the state”, it does speak positively about the “rightful liberty of expression” of such organs; and the CFR obligation to respect “the freedom and pluralism of the media” could give content to that “rightful liberty of expression”.